-Requirements for COVID-19
+Requirements for Combating COVID-19

 As a matter of public health and safety due to the pandemic, all members of the CU Boulder community and all visitors to campus must follow university, department and building requirements and all public health orders in place to reduce the risk of spreading infectious disease.
 Students who fail to adhere to these requirements will be asked to leave class, and students who do not leave class when asked or who refuse to comply with these requirements will be referred to Student Conduct and Conflict Resolution.
 For more information, see the policy on classroom behavior and the Student Code of Conduct.
 If you require accommodation because a disability prevents you from fulfilling these safety measures, please follow the steps in the "Accommodation for Disabilities" statement on this syllabus.

-As of Aug.
-13, 2021, CU Boulder has returned to requiring masks in classrooms and laboratories regardless of vaccination status.
-This requirement is a temporary precaution during the delta surge to supplement CU Boulder's COVID-19 vaccine requirement.
+As of January 10, 2022, CU Boulder is teaching in remote mode for the first two weeks, and whether to return to in-person teaching will be determined later.
+When the class returns to in-person teaching, we must follow the all university, department and building rules for combating the spread of COVID-19 virus, e.g., wearing masks in classrooms and laboratories regardless of vaccination status.
 Exemptions include individuals who cannot medically tolerate a face covering, as well as those who are hearing-impaired or otherwise disabled or who are communicating with someone who is hearing-impaired or otherwise disabled and where the ability to see the mouth is essential to communication.
 If you qualify for a mask-related accommodation, please follow the steps in the "Accommodation for Disabilities" statement on this syllabus.
 In addition, vaccinated instructional faculty who are engaged in an indoor instructional activity and are separated by at least 6 feet from the nearest person are exempt from wearing masks if they so choose.